-**For Perkins and Nursing / Health Professions Loans you must complete your Master Promissory Note (MPN) each academic year.
+**Recipients of Nursing or Health Professions Loans are required to complete a Master Promissory Note (MPN) each academic year.

 Select from the following tabs below to complete your loan application requirements: